-TFQ Rent expense decreased by \$89,819 or 44% over 2020, primarily due to warehousing requirements and decreased variable occupancy expenses, along with rent subsidy of \$18,310 received from the government as part of their Covid-19 relief program for businesses.
+For the TTM ended September 30, 2021 rent expense decreased by \$43,026 or 23% over 2020, primarily due to warehousing requirements and decreased variable occupancy expenses, along with rent subsidy of \$18,310 received from the government as part of their Covid-19 relief program for businesses.

-TFQ Professional fees include legal, tax, and audit expenses.
-The increase of \$244,616 or 135% is predominantly a result of costs associated with the audit of the previous year.
+Professional fees, including legal, tax, and audit expenses increased by \$200,482 or 83% predominantly as a result of audit fees.

 Stock-based compensation expense results from applying the fair value method of accounting to issued stock options and warrants unless issued with the issuance of shares.
 The fair value at the grant date is estimated using the Black-Scholes option-pricing model, and the compensation cost is recognized on a straight-line basis over the expected vesting period of the associated stock options.
-During the three months period ended June 30, 2021, the Company issued 36,000 new RSUs, which had an impact on stock-based compensation.
+During the three months period ended September 30, 2021, the stock-based compensation expense increased by \$65,348 or 20%.